 The quicker you pick up and care for your produce, the longer it will keep, especially during the hottest days of the season.
 We recommend placing most vegetables in a plastic bag in your refrigerator (except winter squash and potatoes, which do well in a dark, cool spot).
 For all greens, wash them in very cold water and wrap them in a damp cloth before putting them in a plastic bag in the fridge.
 When asparagus comes in the spring, cut at the base and put in a vase of water in your fridge.

 Tomatoes should not be refrigerated as their flavor depends on warmth (if you must refrigerate some, be sure to leave them out on the counter for a day or so before you plan to eat them).
 Basil does best treated like cut flowers—trim the bottoms and place in a cup of water on your windowsill.

-Sort your fruit right away after picking up.
+Sort your summer fruit right away.
 About 1/3 will be perfectly ripe to eat now, and the rest will be in varying stages of ripeness for the week.
-Place others in a cool spot, but not the fridge (refrigerating apricots, peaches, nectarines, and plums damages their texture and flavor).
+Place these in a cool spot, but not the fridge (refrigerating apricots, peaches, nectarines, and plums damages their texture and flavor).
 If you receive more fruit than you will eat within the week, put some in the fridge to hold it, but be sure to give it time to warm up before you take a bite!
-Apricots, cherries, nectarines and peaches freeze well: just pit, slice, and freeze in a single-layer on a tray before transferring to a plastic freezer bag.
-Peach pie in December tastes fabulous!
+Apricots, cherries, nectarines and peaches freeze well: just pit, slice, and freeze in a single-layer on a tray before transferring to a plastic freezer bag (peach pie in December tastes fabulous!)
 Pears often need time to reach optimal ripeness: put them in a paper bag with an apple or banana to speed the process.